John Wilson (drummer)

 John Wilson then joined Brush Shiels in various incarnations of Skid Row, and planned a Them reunion in 1979 with ex-members Eric Wrixon and Billy Harrison, but dropped out before the Shut Your Mouth album was recorded.
 In 1993, Wrixon formed 'Them - The Belfast Blues Band' (often billed as 'Them') which included at various times John Wilson, Sam Davidson and Jim Armstrong.
 From February 2000, John Wilson led a reformed 'Taste', including Sam Davidson (guitar, vocals) and Albert Mills on bass.
 In 2010 they released the album Wall to Wall to critical acclaim.
 "Album of the year if not the decade" (Blues Matters! magazine).

-After battling throat cancer for five years, Wilson left for Cork.
 Following the death of Rory Gallagher, he reformed Taste, hiring bassist Alan Niblock and guitarist Sam Davidson.

 On 24 November 2017, Wilson and Taste played at the Everyman Palace Theatre.